Before You Go

 Each semester, we will offer an on-campus orientation for students going on any program.
 There will also be individual orientations for specific programs, particularly the SIU faculty-led Global Seminars.
 These will be supplemented by written materials provided by SIU and your program provider.
 Every student enrolling fpr a program other than an SIU Global Seminar is required to take the on-line LAC 288 Study Abroad Orientation, offered in cooperation with Global Scholar, during the first term abroad.
 Students will be assigned a password to log in to the Global Scholar site.

-In addition, semester or year students are required to go through the following two web sites for additional information.
-We recommend that short-term programs students also review them.
+In addition, semester or year students are required to go through the following three web sites for additional information.
+We recommend that short-term program students also review them.

 - www.studentsabroad.com - On-line study abroad handbook orientation with general planning information and country-specific links

 - http://www2.pacific.edu/sis/culture/index.htm - The "What's Up With Culture?" website focuses on intercultural communication and is one of the most important resources for those studying abroad